rlawrenc/cosc_304/labs/lab2/assign/README.md

 ## Submission

-**Submit on Canvas or show a TA in a help session a screenshot of your completed and marked assigned on PrairieLearn.
+**Submit on Canvas or show a TA in a help session a screenshot of your completed and marked assignment on PrairieLearn.
 Alternatively, you may submit the lab answers on Canvas as a text file or document that contains all of your SQL commands.**